-- (2) Where a financial agent receives an anonymous contribution exceeding \$100 or, where an anonymous contribution causes the total in anonymous contributions to exceed \$2,500 the financial agent shall - (a) if the identity of the contributor can be established, return the contribution; or - (b) if the identity of the contributor cannot be established, send the whole contribution to the Chief Electoral Officer to be credited to the Consolidated Revenue Fund.
+- (2) Where a financial agent receives an anonymous contribution exceeding \$100 or, where an anonymous contribution causes the total in anonymous contributions to exceed \$2,500, the financial agent shall - (a) if the identity of the contributor can be established, return the contribution; or - if the identity of the contributor cannot be established, send the whole contribution to the Chief Electoral Officer to be credited to the Consolidated Revenue Fund.
+S.Nu.
+2021.c.8.s.22.